quentinsf/IMAPdedup/README.md

 For the last option you'll need to pip install [keyring](https://pypi.org/project/keyring/).
 You can then use `-K` to specify a system keyring name that will be used to get the password for the account specified via option `-u`.

-# Use with a config file (a wrapper script)

-Michael Haggerty made some small changes to facilitate calling imapdedup from a script (e.g., from a cron job).
-Instead of running it directly, create a wrapper script that can be as simple as:
+# Use from an external script

+We don't curently have a way of storing your options in a configuration file, but you can call imapdedup from your own script.
+Construct a list of arguments as you'd put them on the command line, and then process them using something like the following:

-    #! /usr/bin/env python
+    #! /usr/bin/env python3

     import imapdedup

-    class options:
-        server = 'imap.example.com'
-        port = None
-        ssl = True
-        user = 'me'
-        password = 'Pa$$w0rd'
-        verbose = False
-        dry_run = False
-        use_checksum = False
-        use_id_in_checksum = False
-        just_list = False
-        no_close = False
-        process = False
-        recursive = False
+    options = [
+        "-s", "imap.example.com",
+        "-u", "my_user_name",
+        "-w", "my_password",
+        "-x"
+    ]

     mboxes = [
         'INBOX',
         'Some other mailbox',
     ]

-    imapdedup.process(options, mboxes)

-Note that you will normally need to include in your options class **ALL of the options** that you might specify on the command line.
-If new options are added to the main imapdedup.py script, you'll need to update your wrapper script to specify them.
+    imapdedup.process(*imapdedup.get_arguments(options + mboxes))

 If you on a shared machine or filesystem and you are including sensitive information such as the password in this file, you may wish to set its permissions appropriately.

 ## Checking ALL of your mailboxes

-Several people have asked for an option to check for duplicates across all of your mailboxes.
+Several people have asked for an option to check for duplicates across ALL of your mailboxes.
 This isn't built-in for a couple of reasons.
 The main one is that when you specify multiple folders on the command line, IMAPdedup will search them in order, deleting duplicate messages from the later ones if they have been found in the earlier ones.
 If we added an 'All folders' option, we'd need a way to specify which ones came first: if you find duplicates in two or more mailboxes, which one(s) should be deleted?

 So my proposed workaround if you're in this situation is to ask the program for a list of all your folders, put those in a file, edit that file as wanted (e.g. to change the order, or exclude particular folders), and then use `xargs` to pass all the folder names in the file to IMAPdedup.